wlrk0694/bilibili_video_backup/README.md

 Convert XML downloaded by [you-get](https://github.com/soimort/you-get) from GitHub and convert it to ass format.
 Please refer to [danmaku2ass](https://github.com/m13253/danmaku2ass) github page for further information.

 #### 5. main
-Include non-function part from update_list_from_web module, run main.py will get same result as old-version update_list_from_web script and single_conversion script
+Include non-function part from upd_util and dl_util module

 ## Existing issues
-- Modified videos need pulling manually
+- When unfinished downloads exist, your later downloads will always show moving failed warning.